aernesto/IndieK/README.md

 For the philosophy behind IndieK, you may check out the [VISION.md](https://github.com/aernesto/IndieK/blob/master/VISION.md) file, and watch this [blog](https://adrianblogtech.wordpress.com/).

 ## A few details
-Currently, IndieK runs on Linux and relies primarily on bash and MySQL.
+Currently, IndieK runs on Linux and Mac OS X, relying primarily on bash and MySQL.
 Watch these [videos](https://www.youtube.com/watch?v=XSA4KEFhVLk&list=PLJhmxsk-_V30bt1XSgXav3dLp0qyEegnD) to **get started**!

 Full documentation is available on the app's [website](https://aernesto.github.io/IndieK/).